Still On The RoaD

 Interview conducted by Billy James.

-This is part of an interview recorded by Columbia Records.
 It was eventually published in New Musical Express, 20 April 1976.

 Reprinted in The Fiddler Now Upspoke, Volume 1, Desolation Row Promotions, page 1.